openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/PerformanceAnalysisKit/cj-apis-hi_tracemeter.md

 public static func startTrace(name: String, taskId: Int32): Unit
 ```

-**Description:** Marks the start of a pre-traced time-consuming task.
+**Function:** Marks the start of a pre-traced time-consuming task.

-If multiple tasks with the same name need to be traced or the same task needs to be traced multiple times while being executed concurrently, each call to [startTrace](#static-func-starttracestring-int32) must use a different taskId.
+If multiple tasks with the same `name` need to be traced or the same task needs to be traced multiple times, and these tasks are executed concurrently, the `taskId` for each call to [startTrace](#static-func-starttracestring-int32) must differ.

-If tasks with the same name are executed serially, the taskId can remain the same.
+If tasks with the same `name` are executed serially, the `taskId` can be the same.
 For specific examples, refer to the samples in [HiTraceMeter.finishTrace](#static-func-finishtracestring-int32).

 **System Capability:** SystemCapability.HiviewDFX.HiTrace